rawg/fluent-phantom/README.md

 Specify a callback function to process results.
 Because scraping performed by `select` happens inside the PhantomJS VM, the results must be serialized to JSON and processed by a function in the Node.js VM where this module is being used.
 This is where you would publish results to a message queue or persist them to a data store.

-The callback will receive one arguments, which will be an array of results – even if there is only one result in the set.
+The callback will receive two arguments.
+The first will be an array of results – even if there is only one result in the set.
+The second will be a reference to the `page` object.

 #### Builder.properties(property: string, [property2: string], [...]) or Builder.properties(properties: array) <a name="properties" />
 Synonyms: `members()`